-The main signs of labour starting are strong, regular contractions, and a ‘show’.
+The main signs of labour starting are strong, regular contractions and a "show".
 A show is when the plug of mucus from your cervix comes away.

-Backache in labour
+Backache often comes on in labour

 While you are pregnant, a plug of mucus is present in your cervix.
 Just before labour starts, or in early labour, the plug comes away and you may pass this out of your vagina.
 This small amount of sticky, jelly-like pink mucus is called a show.

 It may come away in one blob, or in several pieces.
-It is pink in colour because it’s blood-stained, and it's normal to lose a small amount of blood mixed with mucus.
+It is pink in colour because it’s bloodstained, and it's normal to lose a small amount of blood mixed with mucus.
 If you’re losing more blood, it may be a sign that something is wrong, so telephone your hospital or midwife straight away.

-A show indicates the cervix is starting to open, and labour may follow quickly, or it may take a few days.
+A show indicates the cervix is starting to open and labour may follow quickly, or it may take a few days.
 Some women do not have a show.

 What happens when your waters break?

 Most women’s waters break during labour, but it can also happen before labour starts.
 Your unborn baby develops and grows inside a bag of fluid called the amniotic sac.
 When it’s time for your baby to be born, the sac breaks and the amniotic fluid drains out through your vagina.
 This is your waters breaking.

 You may feel a slow trickle, or a sudden gush of water that you cannot control.
 To prepare for this, you could keep a sanitary towel (but not a tampon) handy if you are going out and put a protective sheet on your bed.

 Amniotic fluid is clear and a pale straw colour.
 Sometimes it's difficult to tell amniotic fluid from urine.
 When your waters break, the water may be a little blood-stained to begin with.
 Tell your midwife immediately if the waters are smelly or coloured, or if you are losing blood, as this could mean you and your baby require urgent attention.